 Carnell notes that the sooner a small business owner in financial stress asks for help from an accredited professional, the better the outcome.

 “My office continues to recommend the establishment of a small business viability voucher program, where small business owners facing financial stress can obtain a voucher valued up to $5000 to access tailored advice on the state of their business.”

 ASBFEO has also proposed capping the cost of insolvency for SMEs, with the majority entering liquidation having assets of less than $10,000.

 The government has set a very tight schedule to get its insolvency reforms legislation passed by both houses of federal parliament before the end of this year.

-CPA Australia’s policy adviser, environmental, social and governance, Dr John Purcell, says that within this time frame there are critical questions to be answered around the exact powers of small business restructuring practitioners versus those of registered company liquidators.
+CPA Australia’s policy adviser, environmental, social and governance, Dr John Purcell, says that within this time frame there are critical questions to be answered about the exact powers of small business restructuring practitioners versus registered company liquidators.

-These include the applicable regulatory and licencing regimes for both, how they interact with industry bodies in terms of matters such as training, reporting misconduct, and the application of ethical and professional standards.
+These include the applicable regulatory and licencing regimes, how they interact with industry bodies in terms of matters such as training, reporting misconduct and the application of ethical and professional standards.

 “There’s also a query in the design of matters such as qualifications and experience, such as the extent to which the SBRP will need a high level of familiarity with external administration and corporate law more generally.”